software-mansion/starknet.py/docs/guide.rst

 -------------------------

 To make working with short strings easier we provide some utility functions to translate the felt value received from the contract, into a short string value.
 A function which translates a string into a felt is also available, but the transformation is done automatically when calling the contract with shortstring in place of felt - they are interchangable.
+You can read more about how cairo treats shortstrings in `the documentation <https://www.cairo-lang.org/docs/how_cairo_works/consts.html#short-string-literals>`_.

 Conversion functions and references: